Murder of Aaron Howard: Shooting

 On September 1, 2018, Howard and his family were planning to unload items from a trailer so it could be used for another project.
 The items, said to include scrap metal, were placed in their backyard.
 The Millers and Howard resided in adjacent houses, with a shared trash container between them.
 While unloading, Howard noticed a dirty mattress that he previously placed in the container was removed and placed against their fence, which angered him.
 Howard then placed the mattress back inside the container, and began shouting at the Miller family across their backyard while they were inside their home, leading to an argument between Howard and Johnnie.
-Johnnie later stepped out of his house armed with a .38 special revolver, while Michael stepped out armed with a shotgun.
+Johnnie later stepped out of his house armed with a Smith & Wesson handgun, while Michael stepped out armed with a shotgun.
 Howard was armed with a baseball bat.
 Howard's children were allegedly watching from the windows of their residence, while some of his family members were allegedly watching from inside a nearby car.
 Campbell was also watching while standing next to Box, however he is not visible in the video of the incident.

 Shortly after, Box began filming the dispute.
 Howard began to cuss the two men out, claiming; "You pulled a gun in front of my kids, over a fucking mattress!
 Fuck you!"
 Howard would consistently threaten to kill the two men, with Johnnie replying with; "Take a swing!
 Go ahead, take your swing!"
 The three proceeded to argue for about two minutes, before Johnnie fired two shots, both striking Howard in the chest.
 Howard would immediately throw the baseball bat at him, knocking him back.
 Michael would retaliate by shooting Howard once in the head.
 Box would rush to him screaming, before ending the recording.
 The Millers then held Box and Campbell hostage until police arrived.
 They ordered the two to drop their weapons and were arrested.
 Paramedics, with police assisting, treated Howard in the alley and he was taken to a local hospital by ambulance.
 He was later pronounced dead.

 Both Millers were offered plea deals of 25 years, and neither accepted.
 In April 2019, the two were bailed out on a $25,000 bond.
 When police discovered the video of the incident, they were re-arrested and held on a $250,000 bond.
 That was later dropped to a $100,000 bond, and they were bailed out again.